Thraac/InventoryManagement/README.md

 # What I Learned
 * Creating a GUI that is Java based instead of web based
-* Using Java to create, manage, and store data input by user
+* Using Java to create, manage, and store data with MySQL
-* Sorting information so that data is more easily legibly
+* Searching, Sorting, and Storing information in a database with SQL